 Holograms, Light and the Word of God: Energy and power are contained in the light spoken into existence by Jesus Christ on Day One of Creation.
 He is the awesome and powerful Creator of the universe.
 This paper / lesson shows the connection between holograms, light, and the Word of God.

-With holograms, the fibers of the Shroud can be recorded in ultra high resolution (up to 10,000 lines per millimeter).
-Since the recording is holographic, the image of the fibers would remain three dimensional, exactly as they had been at the time of the recording.
+Since the recording is holographic, the image of the fibers would remain three dimensional.
 The holographic recordings can then be duplicated, and sent to researchers around the world -- without the Shroud ever leaving its protective storage.
-Of course, I do not have access to the Shroud of Turin, so I will utilize a similar piece of herringbone linen for my holograms.
+I did not have access to the Shroud of Turin (nor does anyone else in 2017), so I will utilize a similar piece of herringbone linen for my holograms.

 For my microscope holograms, I will utilize a similar piece of herringbone linen to that of the Shroud of Turin.